 Today you’ll get to experience Norway’s most beautiful train journey!
 The train from Oslo to Bergen and the Flåm railway are probably the two most famous train journeys in Norway, but I find the train ride from Mosjøen to Bodø much, much more beautiful and dramatic.

-And then you’ll want to get a rental car in Bodø to take across to Lofoten.
+Once you arrive in Bodø you’ll want to get a rental car to take across to Lofoten.
 Public transport in Lofoten is very limited, so I would definitely try to have a car there, if at all possible.
 Sixt is my go-to car rental in Norway, but you could also compare prices here.

 It’s probably easiest to pick up your rental car when you arrive at the train station in Bodø, but if you want to save money on parking and the rental fee you could pick up your car in the morning instead.
 Bodø is quite walkable, so you should be able to get from the station to your hotel on foot.

 There are a lot of hotel options in Bodø, but my favorite is the Thon Hotel Nordlys, which has the best breakfast buffet in all of Norway – no exaggeration!

 I’ve also stayed at both the Scandic Bodø and Bodø Hotel, both of which are also very nice and a bit cheaper than the Thon Hotel.
 And then if you want a good budget option near the station, City Hotel is perfect.
 In fact if you’re happy to stay somewhere basic, City Hotel would be the most convenient location.

 Today you will get the ferry from Bodø to Moskenes in Lofoten.
 You actually might want to book this in advance here (though usually it’s fine to show up the day of).
 And sometimes the voyage can get rocky, so if you’re prone to motion sickness bring some Sea-Bands!